cyt1014/cpln-5920-sp26-student-portfolio-template/README.md

 4. Click **"Commit changes"**

 #### 1.3  Quarto Render
+This step creates a docs folder and an index.html file.
+You need to make sure these exist for your website to show up.

 1. Click render button in RStudio or run `quarto render` in your command line
 2. Check the docs folder for index.html file